Top of page

 You have G-CSF as an injection just underneath your skin (a subcutaneous injection) or through a drip into a vein (an intravenous infusion).

 You usually have your first dose of G-CSF in hospital to make sure you don’t have a reaction to it.
 After that, if you are having it as an injection under your skin, you – or a friend or family member – might be taught how to inject yourself at home.
-Alternatively, a community nurse might visit you every day to give you your injections.
+Alternatively, a community nurse might visit you to give you your injections.

 Side effects of G-CSF